gamingsurge/cml-labs/README.md

 | `overlays/` | CML overlays used in specific labs        |
 | `templates/` | Starting point topologies or node configs|

-Each lab file is in `.virl2` format and can be opened directly in Cisco Modeling Labs.

 ---

 ## 🛠️ How to Use with CML